PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 ### 2. Workshop

-The workshop consists of two parts: A guest lecture, and a Q&A session by a data analyst of the municipality of Oosterhout.
+The workshop consists of two parts: A guest lecture, and a Q&A session by the data coordinator of the municipality of Oosterhout, [Joeri de Jong](https://nl.linkedin.com/in/j-dejong/nl).
 During the lecture, you will be introduced to the youth care pilot.
 Schedule:

-1. Workshop (9:00-10:00)
-2. Q&A session (10:00-10:30)
+- Workshop and Q&A (9:30-10:15).

 Before/after the workshop you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.